National Real Estate Review Board

 To determine how much you can afford, it is helpful to follow the guidance and key ratios lenders use:

 • Housing Expense Ratio.
-Lenders recommend that your mortgage payment (principal, interest, taxes and mortgage insurance) be less than 28 percent of your monthly gross income.
+Also known as the “front-end ratio,” this measures the percentage of your gross monthly income that goes toward housing expenses.
+Lenders recommend your total monthly housing payment (principal, interest, taxes and mortgage insurance) should be less than 28% of your gross monthly income.

 • Debt-to-Income Ratio.
-Lenders look to see that all your other debts (credit cards, student loans, alimony, child support, car loans and housing expenses) are less than 30-40 percent of your monthly gross income.
+This ratio considers all of your monthly debt obligations, not just your housing payment.
+Lenders look to see that all your other debts (credit cards, student loans, alimony, child support, car loans and housing expenses).
+Your total monthly debt payments should typically be less than 36% of your gross monthly income.
+Some lenders may allow up to 40%, especially with strong credit or large down payments.
+Example: $6,000 × 0.36 = $2,160 max total debt payments per month.

 NRRB Verified™ Agent Review